Zendelo/PubMedParse/README.md

 # PubMedParse

 There are two scripts in this repository.
-The first script `pubmed.py` downloads the raw data from the PubMed API (43GB) into the cache directory (defined in the code) and then parses the data into a huggingface dataset format, saved as arrow (format) files in the `output_dir` directory.<br>
+The first script `pubmed.py` downloads the raw data from the PubMed FTP server (43GB) into the cache directory (defined in the code) and then parses the data into a huggingface dataset format, saved as arrow (format) files in the `output_dir` directory.<br>
 The second script `parse_dataset_to_table.py` reads the arrow files